StudentsAdministration/howtouse/README.md

 * Sending data from the Controller by adding it to the "Model Object".
 * Recieving and displaying data in the View using Thymeleaf.
 * Sending data from the html page back to the Controller.
+* Working with dates in the view and in the model
 * Routing ````GetMapping()```` and ````PostMapping()````
 * Thymeleaf
    ````   th:Field="$(student.firstName)"  ````